Configuring SaTScan for Retrospective Cluster Detection

 Boundary artifacts occur when case coordinates fall outside the defined population grid or when spatial windows intersect jurisdictional boundaries.
 Implement a spatial join validation step prior to execution to flag orphaned cases.
 Zero-population zones in rural, maritime, or restricted areas cause division-by-zero errors in expected case calculations.
 These zones must be masked or assigned a minimum denominator (e.g., 1.0) with documented justification in the pipeline metadata.

 Convergence failures during Monte Carlo runs often stem from overly restrictive temporal windows, mismatched coordinate precision, or insufficient population coverage.
-Implement retry logic with progressive window relaxation: if NumSimulations fails to converge or returns 0 significant clusters, increment MaxSpatialSizeInDistance by 0.1 and re-run, logging all parameter adjustments.
+Implement retry logic with progressive window relaxation: if a run returns zero significant clusters, increment MaxSpatialSizeInPopulationAtRisk by 0.05 and re-run, logging all parameter adjustments.
 For advanced tuning strategies and threshold calibration, review Spatial Scan Statistics Configuration.

 Audit-Ready Execution and Compliance Logging